openregister/firebreak-projects.github.io/README.md

-## Welcome to GOV.UK Firebreak Projects
+## Welcome to GOV.UK Registers Firebreak Projects

 Several times a year, the team spends a week pitching and collaborating on self-directed ideas.
 We put what we build or prototype here so that others can contribute to the code, or just take a look at what we've been thinking about.